 They tell others about their great experience with the product.

-Your company replicates the great experience for the new users.
+Your company replicates the excellent experience for the new users.

 What is Product-Market Fit?